KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/README.md

 - You change `modules.seed.json` (added/removed sample modules or descriptions).
 - You update `modules.metadata.json` with new mocked stars, tags, or warnings.
 - The real pipeline introduces new derived fields you want reflected in the fixtures.
+- Maintainer URLs are cleaned up in the source data or the heuristics for deriving them change.
+- The downstream website contract (`modules.json`, `modules.min.json`, `stats.json`) gains or removes fields.